top of page

 Project Breakdown

-As of recent, the project contains over 30 custom classes.
-One class I'd like to highlight that's the backbone of the interaction systems around the vehicles inside the garages, is the VehicleDataAsset.
+As of recent, the project's architecture contains over 30 custom C++ classes.
+One unique class I'd like to highlight that's the backbone behind the seamless interaction systems around the vehicles inside the garages, is the VehicleDataAsset.

-This class derives from the Data Asset class and contains properties that then define specific vehicles.
-It holds properties you would expect like a vehicles name, skeletal meshes, and an animation blueprint.
+This class derives from the Data Asset class and contains properties you would expect such as a vehicles name, skeletal meshes, and an animation blueprint.

 -